mritunjoyh/bosch-assignment/README.md

 ---
 The YOLO evaluation code uses the default YOLO dataloader.
 For custom dataloaders and extended dataset handling, refer to the Faster R-CNN section below.
-Detailed descriptions of the evaluation approach are available in the report PDF.
+Detailed descriptions of the evaluation approach are available in the [Project Report](report.pdf).

 ### Faster R-CNN Model — Training and Evaluation